thomasyang44/sko-tech-academy/docs/client-onboarding/deploy-integrate.md

     10. Enter your RPA **license ID** and **Password**, then click the **Activate** button.
 Once after the license is activated, you should be able to see the number of licenses available for each component.
           ![image-2021gitconnect](images/sko-RPA-ActivateLicense.png)

+    !!! success
+        ℹ️ &nbsp; You have successfully set up the RPA server, please proceed to the next section

     Once you have setup the RPA server, [import the Workflow solution](#deploy-integrate-4).

     [Go to top of section](#deploy-integrate-3) | [Go to top of page](#instructions)